 Metaprogramming Online Tutorials

-Metaprogramming can be used to move computations from run-time to compile-time, to generate code using compile time computations, and to enable self-modifying code.
-The ability of a programming language to be its own metalanguage is called reflection.
+Metaprogramming can be used to move computations from runtime to compile time, to generate code using compile time computations, and to enable self-modifying code.
+The ability of a programming language to be its own metalanguage allows reflective programming, and is termed reflection.
 Reflection is a valuable language feature to facilitate metaprogramming.

-Metaprogramming was popular in the 1970s and 1980s using list processing languages such as LISP.
-LISP hardware machines were popular in the 1980s and enabled applications that could process code.
-They were frequently used for artificial intelligence applications.
+Metaprogramming was popular in the 1970s and 1980s using list processing languages such as Lisp.
+Lisp machine hardware gained some notice in the 1980s, and enabled applications that could process code.
+They were often used for artificial intelligence applications.

 Metaprogramming enables developers to write programs and develop code that falls under the generic programming paradigm.
 Having the programming language itself as a first-class data type (as in Lisp, Prolog, SNOBOL, or Rebol) is also very useful; this is known as homoiconicity.
 Generic programming invokes a metaprogramming facility within a language by allowing one to write code without the concern of specifying data types since they can be supplied as parameters when used.